-If you've ever seen a coleus plant (Solenostemon scutellarioides), you've likely marveled at its highly colorful and intricately patterned leaves.
-Grown as an annual throughout the United States and as a perennial in U.S. Department of Agriculture plant hardiness zones 10 through 11, coleus also makes a good houseplant that decorates an indoor environment with non-stop color.
+If you've ever seen a coleus plant (Coleus scutellarioides), you've likely marveled at its highly colorful and intricately patterned leaves.
+Grown as an annual throughout the United States and as a perennial in U.S. Department of Agriculture plant hardiness zones 10 and 11, coleus also makes a good houseplant that decorates an indoor environment with non-stop color.
 An easy-to-grow plant, it thrives with just basic care and a bit of extra attention to keep the plant bushy and well-shaped.

 The Best Pot and Soil